byteblock-labs/minter/README.md

 yarn build:mainnet

+**Build for Jakartanet testnet**
+We have provided configuration for Jakartanet. config file is available under ./config/testnet.json. yarn install yarn build:testnet serve -s build
+App will start on http://localhost:5000

+Deploy your NFT contract and replace the contract address at nftFaucet. replace testnet marketplace contract at marketplace.
 **Launch byteblock openminter**

 You can start the application by yarn comand.
 It is using one of the contract deployed by ByteBlock.
 You may deploy your own NFT and marketplace